SunnyDeng/azure-content-dede/articles/hdinsight-dotnet-avro-serialization.md

                 }
             }

-            //Reading a file content using given path to a memory stream private bool ReadFile(MemoryStream OutputStream, string path)
+            //Reading file content by using the given path to a memory stream private bool ReadFile(MemoryStream OutputStream, string path)
             {
                 try